3stack-software/meteor-react-savoury/README.md

 react-savoury
 --------------------------

-Like `3stack:savoury` but with react
+Like `3stack:savoury` but with react.

 Usage
 ================